 In Greek mythology, the oak is the tree sacred to Zeus, the king of the gods.
 In Zeus’ oracle in Dodona, Epirus, the sacred oak was the centerpiece of the area, and the priests would divine the pronouncements of the god by interpreting the rustling of the oak’s leaves.

 The two main types of oaks commonly found in the region are the evergreen holm oak and the deciduous Valonian.
 Both range in size from a thick low shrub (forming the basis of the modern-day Mediterranean scrub forests) to large trees.

-They were valued for their wood and for their acorns, which would ripen in the Autumn.
+They were valued for their wood and acorns, which would ripen in the autumn.
 Tannin was also extracted from the acorn cups of the Valonian oak.

 This substance was a vital component employed in the tanning of leather hides.

 In Greek lore, the primitive, pre-agrarian tribes of Arkadia were said to have lived on a stable diet of acorns.

 In classical times, it was a food only of last resort consumed in times of famine.
 Usually, acorns were reserved for animal feed.